-Any request should be submitted as soon as it is anticipated and, where possible, at least 3 weeks before the absence, and in accordance with any leave of absence request form, accessible via Parent Portal.
-The headteacher may require evidence to support any request for leave of absence.
+Any request should be submitted as soon as it is anticipated and, where possible, at least two weeks before the absence, and via email to the headteacher.
+The headteacher may require evidence to support any request for a leave of absence.